The Language of Hyperelastic Materials: Data-Driven Discovery of Hyperelastic Constitutive Laws

 \item An Isihara (IS) model \cite{isihara1951statistical} containing a quadratic deviatoric term

 \item A Haines-Wilson (HW) model \cite{haines1979strain} containing a cubic deviatoric term

 \item A Gent-Thomas (GT) model \cite{gent1958forms} containing a logarithmic deviatoric term

-\end{itemize} We set the applied displacement parameter to $\delta=0.3$ and, for each constitutive model, we obtain the displacement field $\mathbf{u}$ which we then use to compute the deformation gradient $\mathbf{F}$ and the volumetric and isochoric invariants of the right Cauchy-Green deformation tensor $J, \tilde{I}_1, \tilde{I}_2$.
+\item An Ogden (OG) model \cite{ogden1972large} depending on the principal stretches $\lambda_i$ with $\mu = \eta = 1.3$. \end{itemize} We set the applied displacement parameter to $\delta=0.3$ and, for each constitutive model, we obtain the displacement field $\mathbf{u}$ which we then use to compute the deformation gradient $\mathbf{F}$ and the volumetric and isochoric invariants of the right Cauchy-Green deformation tensor $J, \tilde{I}_1, \tilde{I}_2$.
 We add artificial noise to the displacement data, as follows:

 with $n_{dofs}$ as the number of degrees of freedom in the finite element discretization.
 We adopt two levels of noise, namely $\sigma^* =10^{-4}$, and $\sigma^* =10^{-3}$, as in \cite{flaschel2021unsupervised}.
-We perform no denoising on the resulting displacement data $\tilde{\bf{u}}$.
+Denoising of the resulting displacement data $\tilde{\bf{u}}$ is performed as in \cite{thakolkaran2022nn}.

-\paragraph{Choosing the Grammar.}For the reasons explained in Section \ref{sec: Properties of tree grammars}, we adopt a RTG for the data-driven discovery of the material model.
+\paragraph{Choosing the Grammar}For the reasons explained in Section \ref{sec: Properties of tree grammars}, we adopt a RTG for the data-driven discovery of the material model.
 With respect to the grammars we used so far (e.g. the CFG $\curlyG_{\text{HMp}}$ in eq. \eqref{eq: hyperelastic grammar for library generation}), we introduce some simplifications; namely, we consider the terminals $J-1$, $\tilde{I}_1-3$, and $\tilde{I}_2-3$ to promote expressions where the normalization holds a priori.
 However the normalization conditions are not strictly enforced, as the final expression could contain operations that violate them, e.g. additions between scalars.
 Moreover, we rewrite $C$ as $\Psi^1 + \Psi^2 + \Psi^3$ to derive final expressions that contain a smaller number of operations such that the grammar derives parsimonious expressions.
 The designed RTG, $\hat{\curlyG}_{\text{HMs}}$, is defined as follows: